 You’ve probably heard or read it 100 times or more – cows love consistency.

 Probably the most often-cited call for consistency is in the dairy cow’s diet.
-Ideally, every bite of TMR should taste the same, contain the same nutrients and be composed of the same particle sizes.
-Dairy managers and nutritionists go to great lengths to ensure this happens consistently.
+Ideally, every bite of the total mixed ration (TMR) should taste the same, contain the same nutrients and be composed of the same particle sizes.
 But what about the preweaned calf “TMR?”
 Does this diet deserve the same level of attention?

-As it turns out, yes: calves need the same degree of consistency in their daily milk feedings.
-Considering their rapid growth and developing digestive systems, that day-to-day regularity might be even more important for calves.
-Think of their milk diet as a “liquid TMR.”
-It contains a complete package of nutrients to deliver exactly what growing calves need, at every feeding, every day.
+As it turns out, yes: daily calves need the same degree of consistency in their daily milk feedings.
+Considering their rapid growth and developing digestive systems, that day-to-day regularity might be even more important for dairy calves.